 The Bottom Line

 Hand sanitizers that contain an alcohol content of at least 60% effectively kill influenza viruses when you use them regularly.
 However, the U.S. Centers for Disease Control and Prevention says it’s debatable whether hand sanitizers work better than washing your hands thoroughly with plain soap and water.
-Plus, hand sanitizers don’t remove dirt and other debris from your hands like soap and water does.
+Plus, hand sanitizers don’t remove dirt and other debris from your hands as soap and water does.
 Possibly the best approach is to wash your hands for 20 plus seconds as often as you can and keep hand sanitizer on hand for times when you can’t get to a sink and running water.

 Also, get into the habit of not putting your fingers and hands on your face as this is an easy way to transmit viruses.
 During flu season, don’t underestimate the importance of other commonsense measures such as getting enough sleep, eating a healthy diet, and staying active without overtraining.
 A healthy immune system is the best defense against influenza and other viruses as well.
 Lack of sleep, malnutrition, and overtraining can all suppress immune function and increase susceptibility to the flu while moderate exercise appears to boost immune health.
 Keep surfaces clean too!
 Influenza viruses can live for up to 24 hours on surfaces and inanimate objects.
 Taking a few precautions could mean the difference between being out of commission for a week or staying healthy during flu season.